curiousleo/python-for-scientists/Intro.md

 **Inputs**

 - <abbr title="Comma-separated values">CSV</abbr> file with a row for each student and one column per question.
-The cell in row _s_ and column _q_ contains the answer student _s_ gave for question _q_.
+The cell in row _s_ and column _q_ contains the answers student _s_ gave for all question parts in question _q_.
-- Moodle <abbr title="eXtensible markup language">XML</abbr> file of the exam, containing all questions.
+- Moodle <abbr title="eXtensible markup language">XML</abbr> file of the exam containing all questions.
 For each multiple choice question, the answer options and their scores are included.

-Note that a question can have multiple parts.
-The answers to all parts of a question are put in the same cell in the CSV input file.

 **Outputs**

 - CSV file with one row for the correct answers, followed by one row per student.
-There is one column per for each part of all multiple choice questions.
+There is one column per for question part for all question parts that are multiple choice.
 Cells contain the students' answers.